LuisLodosoGimenez/Angular-Learning-Projects/README.md

 - project019: 28  Standard pipes.
 (Example list)
 - project020: 29  Own pipes.
 (Number list)

-*The first number after the name of projects is the class number of the web course*
+*The first number after the name of projects is the class number of the web course.*